dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 ## Chart Configuration

 **`dms-viz`** provides a handful of ways to navigate and customize the visualization.
-You can find these options under the `Chart Options` tab in the sidemenu.
+You can find these options under the `Chart Options` tab in the side menu.

 <div align="center">
   <img src="/assets/chart-options.png" alt="Chart Options" />